acmenezes/podconfig-operator/docs/design_proposal.md

 The big motivation here is being able to perform highly privileged configurations on behalf of unprivileged pods.
 That can only be performed by a trusted workload.
 The proposal is basically to delegate that duty to an operator that can put together both logic and security mechanisms to protect the areas or domains that are being configured.

-Here below we have a list of possible use cases:
+Below we have a list of possible use cases:

 1. Custom Networking configured dynamically on demand (extra veth, vlans, vxlans, tunneling, special data planes connectivity, micro-segmentation etc.) Yes.
 Multus can configure extra networks to some extent but at container creation time.
 For those that need network configuration during runtime in a dynamic way, on demand, there seems to be no such solution out there.

-2. Long Running Processes for: Tracing system calls, eBPF tracing, packet analysis etc. Those type of tasks, even if we have the privileges are pretty hard to setup.
+2. Long Running Processes: Tracing system calls, eBPF tracing, packet analysis etc. Those type of tasks, even if we have the privileges are pretty hard to setup.
 If we know how to do so the privileges are pretty high for most of them.
 They may be used for process analysis in development, auditing low level behaviors, network performance, intrusion detection and much more.
 Some solutions are already available for those like the iovisor project.
 It can be a great combination with this operator if we can deploy that kind of tooling without privileges in a secure way and without the burden of configuring everything in separate.
 Instead they can be another CRD.

 3. Linux ambient capabilities or file capabilities needed for specific workloads (Ex: IPC_LOCK) For some environments some Linux Capabilities are harmless but to make them work for containers the UID on the container must be root if we're running them on kubernetes or OCP.
-To use those capabilities with a non-root user it's necessary to setup ambient capabilities or use file capabilities.
-With some helper code we can use the libcap2 library we can tweak those capabilities on processes and files.
+To use those capabilities with a non-root user, it's necessary to setup ambient capabilities or use file capabilities.
+With some helper code we can use the libcap2 library to tweak those capabilities on processes and files.
 That may be a field to be explored.

 4. Temporary "supervised" short run of privileged pre-approved scripts or binaries.
 Could be an initialization script or some clean up code that needs elevated privileges that may be run at certain times.
 It can work as a privileged Job run on behalf of the unprivileged pod basically reducing the attack surface.